lukagrbcic/AutoTandemML/README.md

 lower_boundary = ...
 upper_boundary = ...

+#we use the RF algorithm for the active learning process
-algorithm = ('rf', RandomForestRegressor()) #we define the Random Forest algorithm as a tuple, the first value should be 'rf' if we want hyperparameter optimization
+algorithm = ('rf', RandomForestRegressor()) #we define the RF algorithm as a tuple, the first value should be 'rf' if we want hyperparameter optimization

 init_size=20 #the initial sample size we generate with latin hypercube sampling batch_size=5 #the batch size for active learning (i.e. how many new samples we generate per each iteration)